 - Each student receives individualized advising with Dr. Yvonne J. Chandler, a UNT/IS faculty member and Director of the Northern CA Cohort Program.

 - Nine semester hours of coursework from other graduate programs may be transferred with approval of academic advisor.

 The Master’s degree program prepares information professionals for work in a variety of roles and application settings, including various information agencies and all types of libraries.
 The program requires that all students complete 36 hours of coursework including nine hours of core courses.
 Students can complete their degree in two years when taking at least two courses per semester for six academic semesters.

-You can earn your Master’s degree by participating in two four-day Onsite Institutes and complete the rest of your degree online!
+You can earn your Master’s degree by participating in Onsite Institutes and complete the rest of your degree online!
 The Onsite Institute portion of the Master’s program includes an orientation, technology training, and instruction in the Master’s program core courses as well as time to socialize with Institute students and faculty.
 This group will form social bonds during the intensive Institute study that will continue and expand throughout the online portion of the program using a variety of communication tools.
 The University of North Texas is committed to this cohort approach as it provides the foundation for a vibrant learning community.

 Are You Ready to Apply?

 1. Visit the Admissions and Advising page on the UNT Department of Information Science webpage and follow step by step instructions on the Admission Process for the Department of Library and Information Sciences Master’s Program page.